alecthomas/repr/README.md

 # Python's repr() for Go [![](https://godoc.org/github.com/alecthomas/repr?status.svg)](http://godoc.org/github.com/alecthomas/repr) [![Build Status](https://travis-ci.org/alecthomas/repr.png)](https://travis-ci.org/alecthomas/repr)

-This package attempts to represent Go values in a form that can be copy-and-pasted into source code directly.
+This package attempts to represent Go values in a form that can be used almost directly in Go source code.

-Unfortunately some values (such as pointers to basic types) can not be represented directly in Go.
+Unfortunately, some values (such as pointers to basic types) can not be represented directly in Go.
 These values will be represented as `&<value>`. eg. `&23`

 ## Example